Definition: Digital transformation

 However, an effective digital transformation strategy isn’t just about adopting the latest and greatest digital technologies and expecting them to work miracles.
 It’s also about making sure you have the right working culture in place to ensure the technologies are readily adopted and embedded into a company’s values, directly supporting future growth initiatives.

-The right combination of people, process and technology are foundational for an effective digital transformation strategy.
+The right combination of people, process and technology are foundational for an effective digital experience.

 What are the benefits of an effective digital transformation strategy?